Henbit Control

 Reapplication of herbicide to Henbit

-You should begin to see visible results of affected plants browning and wilting within 2 weeks of application.
+Within 2 weeks of application, you should begin to see visible results of affected plants browning and wilting.
 If a second application is needed, apply the herbicide in spot treatments.
-We recommend you wait at least 2 weeks after your initial treatment.
+We recommend waiting at least 2 weeks after your initial treatment.

-Keep in mind the label restricts users to no more than 2 applications of this product per year, and there is a maximum seasonal application rate of 6.25 pints per acre.
-Repeated applications of a three-way herbicide should be spaced according to label directions (normally every 7 to 10 days).
-Be careful applying in the heat and just spot treat the area so you don't burn your grass.
+Keep in mind that the label restricts users to no more than 2 applications of this product per year and that the maximum seasonal application rate is 6.25 pints per acre.
+Repeated applications of a three-way herbicide should be spaced according to the label directions (normally every 7 to 10 days).
+Be careful applying in the heat and just spot-treat the area so you don't burn your grass.

 Prevention